jguadagno/jguadagno.github.io/_posts/2009-09-08-add-an-ical-feed-to-sitefinity.md

   - Sitefinity
   - Web
 ---
-[iCal](http://en.wikipedia.org/wiki/Ical "iCal on Wikipedia") feeds let you share your and/or import your events that are stored in Sitefinity.
+{:target="_blank"}feeds let you share your and/or import your events that are stored in Sitefinity.
 Here is a library that will let you generate an iCal feed from Sitefinity.
 Future versions of this library might have us filtering by categories or date.

 iCal feed for Sitefinity [CalendarHandler_2](/assets/downloads/CalendarHandler_2.zip)